zkDaisy2025/Educational-Tool---Effects-of-a-Nuclear-Strike/README.md

 An educational tool to estimate the casualties and damage to a city when a nuclear strike is made.
-The user selects two cities, the missle and the bast height from the given options.
+The user selects two cities, the missile and the blast height from the given options.
 You then "fire" and watch the trajectory.
 The code gives a summary of the casualties and damge at the end.